William Marshal, 1st Earl of Pembroke: Descendants

-Fate of the Marshal family

 During Ireland's civil wars, William took two manors that the Bishop of Ferns claimed but could not get back.
-Some years after William's death, that bishop is said to have laid a curse on the family that William's sons would have no children, and the great Marshal estates would be scattered.
+Some years after William's death, that bishop is said to have laid a curse on the family that William's sons would have no children and that William's estates would be scattered.
 Each of William's sons did become earl of Pembroke and marshal of England, and each died without legitimate issue.
 William's vast holdings were then divided among the husbands of his five daughters.
 The title of "Marshal" went to the husband of the oldest daughter, Hugh Bigod, 3rd Earl of Norfolk, and later passed to the Mowbray dukes of Norfolk and then to the Howard dukes of Norfolk, becoming "Earl Marshal" along the way.
 The title of "Earl of Pembroke" passed to William of Valence, the husband of Joan Marshal's daughter, Joan de Munchensi; he became the first of the de Valence line of earls of Pembroke.

 Through his daughter Isabel, William is an ancestor to both the Bruce and Stewart kings of Scots.
-Through his granddaughter Maud de Braose, William is an ancestor to the last Plantagenet kings, Edward IV through to Richard III, and all English monarchs from Henry VIII and afterwards.
+Through his granddaughter Maud de Braose, William is an ancestor to the last Plantagenet kings, Edward IV through to Richard III, and all English monarchs from Henry VIII and afterward.